Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Model and Method

 \section{Model and Method}

 In many $4d$ and $5d$ transition metal materials, the strong cubic crystal field splits the five-fold $d$ orbitals into two-fold $e_g$ and three-fold $t_{2g}$ orbitals with electrons occupying only the low-energy $t_{2g}$ subspace, so a $t_{2g}$ model is sufficient for such systems~\cite{kim2008,kim2009,jackeli2009,pesin2010,witczak2014,rau2016}.
-Here, for simplicity, we take the $t_{2g}$ system as an example to present the flow diagram of our method (see Fig.~\ref{fig1}), and it can be straightforwardly generalized to other systems with different kinds of local Hamiltonians.
 For a $t_{2g}$ system, the local on-site Coulomb interaction can be well described by a multi-orbital Kanamori Hamiltonian~\cite{georges2013}, $H_{\text{int}}$.
 Under HFMF approximation, we can further express $H_{\text{int}}$ in terms of all the multipolar OPs in the $t_{2g}$ subspace as following (See Appendix~\ref{appa} for the details of derivations),

 \onecolumngrid